 We provide Live Transcoder as a Docker container downloadable from DockerHub.
 Therefore you need to have a host instance to run the Docker container on.

 Live Transcoder needs an Nvidia GPU to work, so you need to use an instance with Nvidia GPU.
-On AWS, we recommend g4dn instances with Nvidia Tesla T4 GPUs as they provide a good price/performance ratio.
+We recommend using g4dn instances with Nvidia Tesla T4 GPUs as they provide a good price/performance ratio.
+We do not support Hopper architecture yet.

 We recommend selecting the region closest to you for the lowest latency.
 However, GPU instance prices vary between regions, so you may check other regions as well (you can check per-region instance prices in EC2 / Instance types).